-Mohan Joshi Hazir Ho! is one of the best satires ever made on the Indian screen and one of Saeed Akhtar Mirza’s best though unfairly underrated films always spoken about only after Salim Langde pe Mat Ro (1989) or Albert Pinto ko Gussa Kyon Aata Hai (1980).
-The film is a brilliant take off on the housing problems faced by lower middle-class chawl living tenants in Bombay, while at the same time making a dig at the archaic Indian judicial system where cases drag on and on and on and on…
+Mohan Joshi Hazir Ho! is one of the best satires ever made on the Indian screen and one of Saeed Akhtar Mirza’s best though unfairly underrated films, always spoken about only after Salim Langde Pe Mat Ro (1989) or Albert Pinto ko Gussa Kyon Aata Hai (1980).
+The film is a brilliant take off on the housing problems faced by lower middle-class chawl living tenants in Bombay, while at the same time making a dig at the archaic Indian judicial system where judges get changed and cases drag on and on and on and on…

-The film is everything a great satire should be.
-It is perceptive, witty, heart-warming, eye-opening, thought-provoking, ironic (the song in praise of Bombay but actually showing its underbelly works wonderfully, wonderfully well!) and finally yes, poignant as well.
-The film creates flesh and blood characters whose lives we follow and deeply care about and thus Mohan Joshi’s death at the end of the film comes as a rude jolt and packs a solid emotional wallop.
-In fact, the film beautifully highlights the ineffectuality of the ordinary man faced with an abuse of his very basic rights.
+The film, a part of the Indian New Wave or the Indian Parallel Cinema Movement, is everything a great satire should be.
+It is perceptive, witty, heart-warming, eye-opening, thought-provoking, ironic (the song in praise of Bombay but actually showing its squalor and underbelly works wonderfully, wonderfully well!) and finally yes, extremely poignant as well.
+The film creates flesh and blood characters whose lives we follow and deeply care about and thus, Mohan Joshi’s death at the end of the film comes as a rude jolt and packs a solid emotional wallop.
+In fact, the film beautifully highlights the ineffectuality of the ordinary man faced with an abuse of his very basic rights and stripped of his desire to live his life with dignity.

-The ensemble cast, all of whom are outsnding actors are absolutely spot on.
+The ensemble cast, all of whom are outstanding actors, is absolutely spot on.
 There is not one false note in any of the performances.
-But special mention still has to made of Bhisham Sahni and Dina Pathak playing the harried elderly couple to perfection .
+But special mention still has to made of Bhisham Sahni and Dina Pathak, who play the harried, elderly couple to perfection.
 And to think that this was Sahni’s screen debut at 69!
 Naseeruddin Shah, of course, is as brilliant as ever as the slimy lawyer.
-His wig is an absolute scream!
-Amjad Khan as the landlord makes you realize there is a totally different side to him from Gabbar Singh.
-How you wish he had done more such roles as this and Shatranj ke Khiladi (1977) with sensible filmmakers.
-Perfect support comes from Deepti Naval, Mohan Gokhle, Arvind Deshpande, Rohini Hattangadi, Pankaj Kapur and Satish Shah.
+His ‘vanity’ wig is an absolute scream!
+Amjad Khan as the couldn’t-care-less landlord makes you admire that there is a totally different side to him as an actor from Gabbar Singh and other villains that he has played in commercial cinema.
+How you wish he had done more such roles as this and Satyajit Ray’s Shatranj Ke Khiladi (1977) with more non-mainstream filmmakers.
+Perfect support comes from Deepti Naval, Mohan Gokhale, Arvind Deshpande, Rohini Hattangadi, Pankaj Kapur and Satish Shah.

-On the techncial side, special mention must be made of Virendra Saini’s fine on-location photography and Renu Saluja’s deft editing.
-The use of actual locations is most effective and consequently Bombay is as much a character in the story as are the artists.
-But then Saeed, who has been born and brought up in Bombay, has always set all his films in the city he understands best, in particular the day-to-day problems of its citizens.
-This is what gives his films that extra humane edge as well.
+On the techncial side, one must highlight Virendra Saini’s fine on-location photography and Renu Saluja’s deft editing.
+The use of actual locations is most effective and consequently, Bombay is as much a character in the story as are the artists.
+But then Saeed, who has been born and brought up in the maximum, has always set all his films in the city he understands best, exploring the day-to-day problems of its citizens.
+This is what gives his films that extra humane and empathic edge as well.

-All in all, Mohan Joshi Hazir Ho! is a gem of a little film made by one of our most committed filmmakers.
+All in all, Mohan Joshi Hazir Ho! is a gem of a little film made by one of our most committed filmmakers and remains as pertinent as ever even today.

 Hindi, Comedy, Drama, Color